heptarch/heptarch.github.io/projects.md

 1. *Freedom.* Academic freedom means that researchers and not managers initiate research.
-As in a university setting, this isn't a license to do anything; it's freedom within scope.
+As in a university setting, this isn't a license to do anything; it's trust and permission within scope.
 This can be implemented even in a small team.

 2. *Security.* This one is trickier.
 As we've discussed above, in a tech